gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 ### The legacy "connection upgrade"

 This section decribes the legacy Teleport-custom connection upgrade used before v15 (TBD).
-Both WebSocket and the "legacy" upgrade methods are supported by the Teleport clients and servers in this version for backwards compatibility.
-The "legacy" upgrade is expected to be removed in a later version.

 Borrowed from the "WebSocket" design, the Teleport client can make a connection upgrade through a web API on the Teleport Proxy: